-The investment threshold of the EB-5 Program is dependent on the location of the project.
-For projects located within what are known as targeted employment areas (TEAs), the threshold is currently $500,000.
-Otherwise, the threshold is $1,000,000.
+The investment threshold of the EB-5 program is dependent on the location of the project.
+For projects located within what are known as targeted employment areas (TEAs), the threshold is currently $900,000.
+Otherwise, the threshold is $1,800,000.

 Targeted Employment Area (TEA) Basics

-The targeted employment area designation is issued by specific agencies in each state and can be based upon either population or unemployment rate.
+TEA designation is issued by United States Citizenship and Immigration Services (USCIS) and can be based upon either population or unemployment rate.

 Areas of high unemployment qualify as TEAs if their rate of unemployment is 150% that of the national average.
-This rate changes every year, but for 2015, the national rate of unemployment was 5.3%, meaning an area qualifies as a targeted employment area if it has an unemployment rate of at least 8.0%.
+This rate changes every year, but for 2018, the national rate of unemployment was 3.9%, meaning an area qualifies as a TEA if it has an unemployment rate of at least 5.85%.

-Because the data changes each year, targeted employment area designation letters must be refreshed annually, and there is no guarantee an area previously designated a targeted employment area will remain one.
+Because the data is subject to change, TEA designation must be refreshed periodically, and there is no guarantee an area previously designated TEA will remain one.

-Determining if an Area Can Qualify As a Targeted Employment Area
+Determining if an Area Can Qualify as a TEA

-Basically, this methodology uses American Community Survey (ACS) data to consider the unemployment rate of two or more contiguous census tracts in a given county or group of counties.
-This data is used in conjunction with current BLS data for the appropriate county or counties to determine if the census tracts in question qualify as a targeted employment area on the basis of high unemployment.
+Combining census tracts relies on the census-share methodology, which involves using American Community Survey (ACS) data to consider the unemployment rate of two or more contiguous census tracts in a given county or group of counties.
+This data is used in conjunction with current BLS data for the appropriate county or counties to determine if the census tracts in question qualify as a TEA on the basis of high unemployment.